"Life is a Song" — The Journey

 Steve is a featured vocalist on other artist’s CDs and a demo vocalist for songwriters from DC to New York City.
 Steve has also traveled the world touring Italy with the Steve Washington Project and headlining on many of the world’s finest luxury ships.
 His big-band cabaret acts, "Nat & Sammy Remembered" (a loving tribute to Nat "King" Cole and Sammy Davis, Jr.) and "Rhythm, Blues & Broadway" (plain old good fun) continue to be well received on both land and sea.

-Currently, Steve is the co-lead vocalist for Raggs & the AllStars (aka the SRO Orchestra) and continues to freelance playing notable clubs and performance spaces like Blues Alley, the Carlyle Club, the Atlas Theater, and the Katzen Arts Center.
+Currently, Steve is the co-lead vocalist for Raggs & the AllStars (aka the SRO Orchestra) and continues to freelance playing notable clubs and performance spaces like Blues Alley, the Carlyle Club, the Atlas Theater, and the Katzen Arts Center, Arts in Motion Theater (Leisure World), Riderwood, the Chrysalis Amphitheater, etc.

-In conjunction with the release of his new CD Right to Love, Steve recently enjoyed a triumphant debut at New York City’s renowned jazz cabaret, the Metropolitan Room resulting in multiple encore appearances throughout 2016.
+Steve's 2015 CD release, Right to Love, enjoyed a triumphant debut at New York City’s renowned jazz cabaret, the Metropolitan Room resulting in multiple encore appearances throughout 2016.
 Steve's appearances at the Metropolitan Room led to other dates in other parts of New York state in 2016.
-Right to Love is receiving radio play across the USA, into Canada, and as far away as Australia.
+Right to Love is still receiving radio play across the USA, into Canada, and as far away as Australia.
 Thus far, here’s what they’re saying:

 “... personally and beautifully interpreted ... brimming with honest feeling and passion, a truly mesmerizing experience.”